genexus-books/Saia/saia-docs/docs/apis/AssistantsAPI.md

 ## POST /text2img

-Generates an image based on the given text.
+Generate an image based on the given text.

 ### Parameters